vmware/vic-product/docs/user_doc/vic_cloud_admin/assign_project_to_user.md

 **Prerequisites**

-Log in to vSphere Integrated Containers Management Portal with a vSphere administrator or Cloud administrator account.
+Log in to vSphere Integrated Containers Management Portal with a vSphere administrator or Management Portal administrator account.
 For information about logging in to vSphere Integrated Containers Management Portal, see [Logging In to the Management Portal](logging_in_mp.md).

 **Procedure**